-On this line you must also include the recapture of investment credit claimed in excess related to any of the following laws: housing infrastructure act and rental housing act.
+On this line you must also include the recapture of investment credit claimed in excess related to any of the following laws: housing infrastructure act and rental housing act for low or moderate income families.

 Line 4 - If this is the first year that you make the recapture, subtract line 3 from line 1 and enter the difference.
-This will be the $e^{e^{ASU}}$.

-tax debt to be paid for next year.
+This will be the tax debt to be paid for next year.
 If this is the second year of recapture, subtract lines 2 and 3 from line 1.